TERMS AND CONDITIONS OF SALE

 Claims for shortages in deliveries must be advised to the Company in writing within 7 days of receipt of the Goods.

-Where the Purchaser requests a particular method of delivery and the Company agrees in writing, the Purchaser must pay for the cost of delivery by that method from the point of despatch of the Goods by the Company.
+Where the Purchaser requests a particular method of delivery, the Purchaser must pay for the cost of delivery by that method from the point of despatch of the Goods by the Company.
 If prior to delivery the Purchaser notifies the Company in writing that it does not accept the costs payable for its nominated method of delivery, the Company may select the method and service level of delivery at the Purchaser’s cost.
 Where Goods are consigned at the direction of the Purchaser, Risk in the Goods passes to the Purchaser in accordance with Clause 22.

 19. Testing - Prior to delivery of the Goods, the Company may, at its own expense, carry out any tests on the Goods in accordance with the Company’s standards and testing procedures.
 Any additional tests, procedures and associated documentation required by the Purchaser are at the Purchaser’s expense.